schrauger/mint.com-customize-default-categories/README.md

 # Mint.com - Hide Default Categories
 This addon lets you hide default built-in categories in [mint.com](https://www.mint.com).

+## Known Issue
+* 2022-06-03 Mint redesign.
+The Mint.com website was majorly redesigned, which has caused this plugin to break.
+I'm working on updating it to work with the new website layout.

 Click your browser to install the extension

 [![Chrome addon](images/chrome.png "Chrome store extension")][chrome_app_url]